Contact This Clinic

 Buchanan County Health Center

 Have a great experience?
 Could things have gone better?
 Take a minute to tell us about it.
 Our goal is to continuously improve the service and care we provide for you and your family.

 Physicians’ Clinic of Iowa has helped thousands of patients in Cedar Rapids manage their allergies.
-Eighty percent of our patients experience significant improvement or complete relief from their allergy symptoms.
+Eighty-five percent of our patients experience significant improvement or complete relief from their allergy symptoms.

 Environmental allergies can affect everyone in the family – allergies in children are typically overlooked at a younger age.
 At PCI, we are committed to listening to your concerns, performing thorough exams, and providing personalized allergy treatment options for you and your family.

 More than 1,000 eastern Iowans who received treatment at PCI - your friends, neighbors and coworkers - were surveyed before and after their allergy treatments.

 Patients were asked to rate their symptom severity - the higher the number, the more severe the symptoms.
 Patients were given surveys before treatment then again after treatment.

 Depending on the time of your seasonal allergies, you may chalk them up to just being a common cold.
 Don’t forego treatment and live the season with the symptoms that you are able to treat!
 While allergies and colds share many of the same symptoms, like runny nose, sneezing, watery eyes and congestion, there are ways to differentiate between the two.
 Cold symptoms generally appear one at a time, whereas allergy symptoms hit all at once.
 Cold symptoms, unlike allergy symptoms, also last for roughly a week.
 If symptoms last longer than a week, you may be suffering from seasonal allergies.
 Generally, seasonal allergies take place during the spring and fall months, with colds being more popular during the winter.

 |Facial Pain or Pressure